-The Indian Spirit of Deadman's Pond
+The Indigenous Spirit of Deadman's Pond

-One of the oldest legends surrounding Deadman's Pond is that of an ancient Indian spirit that is said to inhabit the pond's murky depths.
-As the story goes the spirit is that of a Native North American chief or tribal elder that had either drowned in the pond accidentally, or had been murder by his own people for some misdoing, and then tossed into the pond.
+One of the oldest legends surrounding Deadman's Pond is that of an ancient indigenous spirit that is said to inhabit the pond's murky depths.
+As the story goes, the spirit is that of a Native North American chief or tribal elder that had either drowned in the pond accidentally, or had been murder by his own people for some misdoing, and then tossed into the pond.
 Either way, his dead body ended up in the water, as did his spirit, which is said to have haunted the pond ever since.

-It is believed that the old Indian's spirit seeks vengeance upon the living, and is responsible for many of the drownings that have occurred in the pond.
+It is believed that the old man's spirit seeks vengeance upon the living, and is responsible for many of the drownings that have occurred in the pond.
 Some stories tell of a ghostly hand that grabs hold of unsuspecting swimmers and pulls them beneath the water's surface and holds them there as they flail and kick, and gasp their last breath.
 Still others describe spectral hands reaching out from the depths below and grabbing hold of those who chance to walk too close to the water's edge, pulling them in to their deaths.

 Guardian of a Pirate's Treasure

-Another legend tells of a hapless young pirate who, in his haste to to escape the pirate captain to whom he was bound and get away from a life at sea, ended up sealing his own fate and bringing about his own untimely demise.
+Another legend tells of a hapless young pirate who, in his haste to escape the pirate captain to whom he was bound and get away from a life at sea, ended up sealing his fate and bringing about his own untimely demise.

 As the legend goes, a pirate ship laden with treasure arrived in St. John's Harbour.
 Who the captain of this particular pirate ship was varies from one telling to another but the gist of the tale remains the same.
 The captain, fearing capture by British forces off the coast of Newfoundland, ordered his crew to offload the ships store of ill gotten gains and bring them ashore at Signal Hill.
 The crew then proceeded to bury the loot.
 Once the treasure was safely ensconced in the earth the captain asked for a volunteer to stay and guard the treasure.
-The young pirate, seeing his chance to escape the pirate life presented himself for the job, at which point the captain drew his sword and with one swift movement beheaded the unsuspecting young man.
+The young pirate, seeing his chance to escape the pirate life, presented himself for the job, at which point the captain drew his sword and with one swift movement beheaded the unsuspecting young man.
 The body was buried alongside the treasure so that the young man's ghost could guard it until the pirates returned to reclaim it.
 It is believed that, for whatever reason, the pirates never returned, and the spirit of the young man, as well as the treasure, remains there still.